A yellow terrace with chairs and flowers, overlooking mountains and water.

 • Additional fees: In some instances, you might be asked to provide additional documents.
 So, to get them, you might need to pay additional fees.
 Typically, the cost of these fees is minimal.

-Greece is one of the European Union countries that allow dual citizenship.
+Greece is one of the European Union countries that allows dual citizenship.
 Therefore, anyone obtaining Greek dual citizenship does not need to renounce their existing citizenship when they become a Greek citizen.
 The inverse is true for existing Greek citizens taking on a second citizenship.
 However, you’ll have to do your own research to discover whether the dual citizenship option is open to you.
 Depending on the rules of your current nationality, you may be required to renounce your other nationality.

 How Can Global Citizen Solutions Help You?